 We like Cath Kidston’s Stanley Mug range all have a 500ml capacity, the top end size for a large mug.
 These mugs are Earthenware have a tapered shape and are available in many design ranges.
 Cath Kidston also offers the ‘Crush’ range, like the Stanley shape, but with a different handle.
 These mugs also hold 500ml.

 Dunoon makes beautiful large bone china mugs at their pottery in Staffordshire.
 Dunoon Glencoe Mugs are very large (and tall) and also have a 500ml capacity.
 Dunoon mugs will not only serve you a big Tea or Coffee, but they are also designed to entertain and educate you.
-The first time you set eyes on a Dunoon you can’t but help study it.
+The first time you set eyes on a Dunoon, you can’t but help study it.

 Every mug has been hand decorated with lots of images and writing around a particular theme.
 Such as weather forecasts, the world map, the human body, traffic signs, the universe and lots more.
-Is half a litre not big enough for you? try The Dunoon Henley Mugs which are 600ml.
+Is half a litre not big enough for you?
+Try The Dunoon Henley Mugs which are 600ml.

 Emma Bridgewater 1 Pint Mugs have a very generous 568ml, double the size of a regular mug.
 All Emma Bridgewater Mugs are constructed from classic cream-coloured Earthenware.
 The company is another famous Staffordshire pottery.
-The most famous designs include ‘Black Toast’ ‘Polka Dot’ and ‘Polka Hearts’.
+The most notable designs include ‘Black Toast’ ‘Polka Dot’ and ‘Polka Hearts’.
 There are many other hand-decorated designs available with 56 in total.
 All mugs can be custom written with a handpainted name of your choice.

 Keith Brymer Jones

 Keith Brymer Jones offers two large sizes with his best selling ‘Bucket Mug’ range.
 Standard Bucket Mugs have a 350ml capacity while large Bucket Mugs have a capacity of 500ml.
 Minimal ‘simple yet practical’ design made from white ceramic.
 Each mug includes a name, word or message.
 ‘Love’ ‘Daddy’ ‘Overpaid/Underworked’ ‘Cat Lover’ ‘Big Drink’.
-These are a few there are many to choose from, all wording is in small lettering and a single colour.
+These are a few there are many to choose from, all wording is in small lettering and single colour.

 If you want some high-quality stoneware to drink from, look no further than the large mugs from Le Creuset.
 Made from a specialist clay that’s fired at a high temperature.
-These mugs are very tough you will have a hard time breaking one if you were to drop it.
+These mugs are very tough; you will have a hard time breaking one if you were to drop it.
 Le Creuset mugs are not the largest but are still big enough with a capacity of 350ml.
 Microwave, dishwasher, grill and oven safe.
 Mugs come with a 5-year warranty something most other mug makers don’t offer.
 There are 16 cheerful colours in the range.